-Before seeing the E-Pace for the first time, I was fully expecting a baby F-Pace, particularly given the close relationship between the XE and XF saloons – the cars the E and F letters are borrowed from for the SUVs.
+Before seeing the E-Pace for the first time, I was fully expecting a baby Jaguar F-Pace, particularly given the close relationship between the Jaguar XE and Jaguar XF saloons – the cars the E and F letters are borrowed from for the SUVs.

 It’s actually anything but.
 The E-Pace is a car with a character and style all of its own: fun-looking and distinctive, but clearly still a Jaguar.
 Nor can you spot that there’s a Land Rover hiding underneath it.